Radio-Source/new_gr-radio_astro/README.md

 ![new_gr-radio_astro_flow_graph_SDR](https://github.com/Radio-Source/new_gr-radio_astro/blob/main/img/new_gr-radio_astro_flow_graph_SDR.png)

-You can change thse parameters for all SDR type
+You can change these parameters for all SDR type
 ---------------

 Sampling rate